OHI-Science/bhi-1.0-archive/baltic2015/prep/resilience/resilience_prep.md

 Max score is 4 (1 for existence, 3 for compliance).

-Directives that can only be scored on existence are evaluated on only existence a max score of 1.
-These directives are: IED, MSPD, CBD, CITES, COP21.

-Directives that are scored on both existence and compliance are evaluated on the combined score with a mx of 4 possible.
-These directives are: BIRDS, BSAP, BWD, CFP, HD, HELCOM, MSFD, ND, NEC, POP, REACH, UWWTD, WFD.
+All directives are evaluated based on a maximum score of 4.
+Therefore, for directives where only existence can be measured (no compliance metrics), the maximum score possible is 1/4.
+These directives are: *IED, MSPD, CBD, CITES, COP21*.
+Directives that are scored on both existence and compliance are: *BIRDS, BSAP, BWD, CFP, HD, HELCOM, MSFD, ND, NEC, POP, REACH, UWWTD, WFD*.

 In two directives scored for compliance, there was a country where compliance could not be scored.
 For UWWTD, no compliance report was available for Poland.
 For WFD, no compliance report was available for Denmark.
 However, these two countries are still evaluated on both existence and compliance so that their score is comparable to other countries for these directives.